TheLycorisRadiata/unity_exercises/README.md

 # Unity Learn exercises

 For the project names, we do a bit of tomfoolery, as a treat.
-*Release note: On the Unity Play platform, a few things might be broken, including the sound.*

 ## ["Unity Essentials" badge](https://www.credly.com/badges/e065c9d3-fcf4-47af-a1a5-9c47b3c5c0df)